Webflow vs Wix – Which Should You Choose?

-If you want an even easier solution where you (almost) don’t have to lift a finger, you can get a fully-functional website created for you within minutes using Wix’s AI-powered website maker.
+If you want an even easier solution where you (almost) don’t have to lift a finger, you can get a fully-functional website created for you within minutes using Wix’s AI-powered website maker, which is called Wix ADI.
 And, you’ll still get a pretty good amount of control to tweak the design (or even switch to the full editor if you need more).

 While Webflow is often described as being an ‘easier to use’ alternative to WordPress, it still needs a bit of work to get familiar with.
 The visual designer, for one thing, looks a lot like Photoshop – so if multiple panels and endless styling options put you off, it may be best to avoid this one!

 The Webflow website editor

 While it’s true that you don’t need coding knowledge to be able to use Webflow, understanding the principles of HTML and CSS will definitely work in your favor, as Webflow websites can be fully customized using these languages.